.

 An Amazing Panoramic View of Phang Nga

 Samet Nangshe Viewpoint is one of the most spectacular viewpoints near Phuket.
 It overlooks Phang Nga Bay and its famous limestone karsts from a hilltop in Phang Nga province.
-The view is especially dramatic at sunrise, when mist often hangs over the bay, and the light turns golden.
+The view is especially dramatic at sunrise, when mist often hangs over the bay and the light turns golden.
 The viewpoint is about 76 km from Patong Beach, roughly a 2-hour drive.
 You’ll cross the Sarasin Bridge and continue 25 km into the Phang Nga mainland.
 The drive itself is beautiful, passing through palm plantations and quiet villages.
 Once you arrive, a pickup truck takes you up the steep hill for 90 Baht.
 You can also walk, but it’s a tough 20-minute climb.
+I’ve done it both ways.
+The pickup is worth every baht.

 Samet Nangshe Viewpoint in Phang Nga just outside Phuket island